The ALICE experiment: a journey through QCD: High-density QCD effects in proton--proton and proton--nucleus collisions

 As the QGP is a state of matter dominated by soft interactions, the event-classification scheme should be sensitive to the number of initial interactions.
 The dynamics involved in these interactions can be experimentally quantified by comparing the shape of the $p_{\rm T}$ spectra of charged particles, in particular at high-$p_{\rm T}$, when performing a certain event selection and when measuring instead all inelastic pp and p--Pb collisions.
 In the following we focus first on pp collisions before moving on to p--Pb collisions.

-Figure~\ref{fig3.1a} (top) shows the ratio of the multiplicity-dependent $p_{\rm T}$ spectra obtained by slicing in multiplicity at mid (black) and forward (red) rapidity to the minimum bias (MB) spectrum.
-In this selection, midrapidity refers to particle trajectories within $|\eta|<0.8$ and forward rapidity refers to the acceptance of the V0C and V0A scintillators, which is of $-3.7<\eta<-1.7$ and $2.8<\eta<5.1$, respectively.
+Figure~\ref{fig3.1a} (top) shows the ratio of the multiplicity-dependent $p_{\rm T}$ spectra of charged particles in the midrapidity region to the minimum bias (MB) spectrum.
+The spectra are obtained by slicing according to the multiplicity at mid (black) and forward (red) rapidity.
+In this selection, the midrapidity multiplicity estimator refers to particle trajectories within $|\eta|<0.8$ and forward rapidity refers to the multiplicity in the acceptance of the V0C and V0A scintillators, which is of $-3.7<\eta<-1.7$ and $2.8<\eta<5.1$, respectively.
+The multiplicity classes are expressed in terms of percentiles of the total cross section of inelastic pp collision with at least one charged particle in $|\eta|<1$ (INEL$>$0).
 The high-multiplicity ratio for the midrapidity estimator is significantly higher than for the forward estimator.
 One expects a trivial difference as the $p_{\rm T}$ spectra are being measured at midrapidity in the same kinematic region where the midrapidity multiplicity selection is done.
 However, the slope of the $p_{\rm T}$ spectra at high-$p_{\rm T}$ indicates that the midrapidity estimator selects harder and harder subnucleonic interactions as the multiplicity increases.
 The ratios obtained with the forward estimator do not show a change in slope at high-$p_{\rm T}$.
 Still, the hard high-$p_{\rm T}$ production is more enhanced than soft low-$p_{\rm T}$ production in high-multiplicity collisions and vice versa in low-multiplicity collisions.
 This implies that the scaling with multiplicity of soft and hard processes is fundamentally different in pp compared to nucleus--nucleus collisions.